1st Edition

 Biography

-Simon Chadwick is Professor of Sport and Geopolitical Economy at Skema Business School, France.
-Chadwick’s work focuses on sport’s geopolitical economy.
-He has worked extensively with some of the most prominent people and organisations in the sport industry, including Formula E and several F1 drivers and teams.
+Simon Chadwick is a Professor of Sport and Geopolitical Economy.
+Over the last three decades, he has worked extensively with some of the most prominent people and organisations in world football, including clubs, governing bodies, tournament organisers, and sponsors.

 Michael M. Goldman is Professor with the Sport Management Program at the University of San Francisco, USA, while also working with the Gordon Institute of Business Science in South Africa.
 He works with students, managers, and clients to enhance their abilities to acquire, grow, and retain profitable customers and fans.